Circadin

 About This Medicine

-Circadin is a prolonged-release formulation of melatonin, licensed for the short-term treatment of primary insomnia in adults aged 55 and over.
-It releases melatonin gradually over the night, mimicking the natural secretion pattern that declines with age.
+Circadin is a prolonged-release formulation of melatonin prescribed for the short-term treatment of primary insomnia in adults aged 55 years and over.

 Usage & Dosage